olneyhymn/quotes/site/content/q/2015-02-15-05-17-edmund-clowney.md

 - Edmund Clowney
 date: '2015-02-15'
 description: ''
-draft: true
-slug: 2015-02-15-edmund-clowney
+slug: jesus
-title: ''
+title: Jesus!
 ---
 Jesus rose!

 Our hope remains in the present: Jesus lives!

 Our hope is completed in the future: Jesus is coming!